Original Issuance Date: October 5, 2015

 The approved payment methods for lodging purchases are University Purchasing Cards approved for travel or institutional or individual liability Corporate Travel Cards.

-In accordance with UW System polices prohibiting pre-payment of individual lodging costs, use of Concur or Fox agents for room reservations only guarantees the room reservation.
-Travelers will be required to pay for accommodations at check-out and file for reimbursement post stay.
 For departments that elect to pay costs with a central purchasing card, the property must be contacted for the hotel’s specific authorization for payment form.
 Property contact information is available within both the UW System Hotel Directory and Concur for reference.

 Group lodging, contractual long-term lodging or leased lodging and any required deposits or scheduled payments may require purchase orders with payment by check or wire.
 These will not be paid by the UW System without the institutional Purchasing Office’s approved agreement or contract.
 Consult with the institution’s travel office regarding any questions on these requirements.